-• Performance Management.
+Performance Management.
 The PVPC has specifically included Tasks 2.7 and 3.6 in the UPWP to address the advancement of performance based planning and project selection.
 We will continue to work with local communities, MassDOT, and our federal partners to track regional performance measures and utilize the regional Transportation Evaluation Criteria to advance planning studies and transportation improvement projects in the Pioneer Valley Region.

 - Regional Models of Cooperation PVPC routinely coordinates its planning activities with MassDOT, regional transit authorities, and bordering regional planning agencies.
 Massachusetts RPAs meet quarterly with MassDOT to review the status of proposed transportation improvement project.
 Transportation Program Managers have monthly meetings to coordinate regional planning efforts tied to the TIP, UPWP, and Title VI.
 We also meet annually with the Capital Region Council of Governments, located in Hartford Connecticut, to coordinate cross-border transportation planning activities as appropriate for Interstate 91, transit planning, bicycle planning, the regional transportation model, and the Bradley International Airport. - Ladders of Opportunity Access to Essential Services.
 PVPC has incorporated enhanced coordination with a wide range of partners as part of our planning program to identify existing gaps in the regional transportation system.
 We utilize Task 1.5 Title VI and Environmental Justice to identify opportunities for the public to be involved in the identification of social, economic and environmental impacts of transportation.
-The Update to the Regional Transportation Plan will also address access to essential services through an analysis of the attainability by transit to essential services such as employment, health care, and education.
+Task 2.4 will also assess access to employment in the region using a variety of data.